PX4/PX4-gazebo-models/README.md

 python simulation-gazebo
 ```

-If you do not provide any arguments, this will download all models and worlds from the PX4-gazebo-models repo, save them to `/.simulation-gazebo` and start a default world.
+If you do not provide any arguments, this will download all models and worlds from the PX4-gazebo-models repo, save them to `/.simulation-gazebo` and start a default world. **In order for a model to load, you need to start PX4 as well**

 The following arguments can be passed: